mtrienis/jekyll-mermaid-blog/services/index.md

 ### Cluster managers

-The deployment of Spark must run on either __Standalone__, __Apache Mesos__ or __Hadoop Yarn__.
+The deployment of Spark must run on either [Standalone](http://spark.apache.org/docs/latest/cluster-overview.html), [Apache Mesos](http://mesos.apache.org/) or [Hadoop Yarn](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).
 These will define the rules that dictate how your cluster resources will be utilized.

 ### Data stores

-As part of the deployment you should choose a data store that best fits your storage requirements. __Cassandra__ is a great data store for time series data as well as real-time dashboards. __HDFS__ is excellent option for flexible storage and reporting. __AWS S3__ is another option that will integrate into your cloud infrastructure.
+As part of the deployment you should choose a data store that best fits your storage requirements.
+[Cassandra](http://cassandra.apache.org/) is a great data store for time series data as well as real-time dashboards.
+[HDFS](http://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) is excellent option for flexible storage and reporting.
+[AWS S3](https://aws.amazon.com/s3/) is another option that will integrate into your cloud infrastructure.

 ### Build tools

 Building your application should be simple and provide enough flexibility to integrate into your delivery process.
-We will build out your initial Spark application using either __sbt__, __ant__, or __Maven__.
+We will build out your initial Spark application using either [Sbt](http://www.scala-sbt.org/), [Ant](http://ant.apache.org/) , or [Maven](https://maven.apache.org/).

+### Virtual environment

+Scale out your nodes based on demand by deploying Apache Spark in the cloud.
+We support [EC2](https://aws.amazon.com/ec2/) deployments, or [Docker](https://www.docker.com/) containers for shipping.
+We also provide virtual machine support using [Virtualbox](https://www.virtualbox.org/) for development purposes.

 ### Automation

 It is important that each step in the process of building out the infrastructure is automated in order to create repeatable and consistent environments.
-We provide automation services using __Ansible__, __Salt__ as well as __Puppet__.
+We provide automation services using [Ansible](http://www.ansible.com/), [Salt](http://saltstack.com/) as well as [Puppet](https://puppetlabs.com/).

-### Virtual environment

-Scale out your nodes based on demand by deploying Apache Spark in the cloud.
-We support __EC2__ deployments, or __Docker__ containers for shipping.
-We also provide virtual machine support using __Virtualbox__ for development purposes.